-This course is about cryptography and its applications to information and computer security.
+This course is about cryptography and its applications to the real world of computing.
+We think of cryptography primarily with respect to information security, but like any tool, it can be used for unanticipated purpuses such as blockchain and ransomware.
 Privacy and security are central to our emerging "information society", and cryptography is a key technology for achieving them.
 It is also a fascinating field of study in its own right.

 Information security, broadly defined, involves managing the collection, storage, and use of information.
 It includes issues of confidentiality, data integrity, availability, authenticity, and authority.
 Confidentiality refers to preventing information flow to unintended recipients.
 Data integrity ensures that information is correct and undamaged.
 Availability provides for information to be usable when needed.
 Authenticity identifies information with a source.
 Authority describes what actions are permitted by whom.

 Because of the ease with which information can be copied and transmitted, traditional physical means of control are of limited efficacy.
-Cryptography gives a way to build logical controls on the flow of information that are largely independent of the physical properties of the devices used to transmit and store information.
+Cryptography gives a way to build logical controls on the flow of information that are largely independent of the physical properties of the media through which the data passes.

 Information and computer security are broad fields that go way beyond what will be covered in this course.
-Privacy and information security are not simply technical problems but involve the legal, political, and social frameworks in which we live.
+Privacy and information security are not simply technical problems but involve the legal, political, and social frameworks in which they are used.
 Computer security includes topics such as physical security, access restrictions, activity monitoring, and control of software defects.
 While some of these topics will be mentioned in passing, the focus of this course is to understand the uses and limitations of the cryptographic tools that have application to privacy and security.